benlonnqvist/gpt-4_experiments/README.md

 ## Overview

-This repository, created by [benlonnqvist](https://github.com/benlonnqvist), is dedicated to experiments with OpenAI's GPT-4 model.
+This repository contains experiments with OpenAI's GPT-4 model.
 It includes scripts and tools designed to handle data, run experiments, and benchmark the performance of GPT-4 across various tasks.

 ## Repository Structure